XingyuHe/NLP-HW1/GUIDE.md

 5. QUESTION CHECK FOR MON OFFICE HR: In order to achieve good performance, you mayexperiment with choosing thekbest features (e.g.,kbestn-grams), with differentvalues fork

+Notes on the tutorial:
+when shuffled, use random_state to shuffle the same way TfidVectorizer - same vectorizer as hw0

+QUESTION: SHOULD I SHUFFLE BETWEEN VAL AND TRAIN DATA?

+the most challenging part of hw1 is to turn data into features how can you make sense of that JSON file

+exp design:
+test how a feature can help with the model when you get to each one

+for different feature combinations, on relgious topic for different relgious topic, these combinations of feature matter more

+should you run all your features? use accuracy

+think about which sets of features are the best for different types of predictions